 I didn’t realize how knackered I was until I spent forty-five minutes pitching my tent and let my pot boil over twice while making one and a half dinners.
 The huts have journals where people can write random things and, as of March 2016, Kia Ora’s is the funniest.
 It includes a saga about possums being able to open the hut door (they steal human food if they can) and way too many entries by a guy named Jack trying to get a girlfriend on Facebook.
 Move it along, Jack.

 At dusk yesterday I walked with the Belgians to Lake Windermere to look for platypuses, but none revealed themselves in the dim light.
-The night was chilly and my new sleeping bag overestimated, so I kept waking up to add layers.
-The stars were amazing in the clear sky though.
+The night was chilly and my new sleeping bag overestimated, so I kept getting cold, waking up and adding layers.
 The Belgians got cold as well and moved into the hut during the night.
 There’s an obvious lesson here: Tasmania, be warmer at night.
+The stars were amazing in the clear sky though.

 The weather remained good for my walk today: 16.75 km to Waterfall Valley.
 The trail offered nice views back to Barn Bluff and from the Forth Valley lookout, but it was absurdly rocky.
 I was glad to be wearing hiking boots!

 The trail entered forest and descended to Frog Flats, where camping is permitted.
-It was a pleasant spot and I would have been tempted if tomorrow weren’t Mt.
-Ossa day.
-Passing more streams, the trail climbed to New Pelion Hut, a huge building with numerous bedrooms.
+It was a pleasant spot and I would have been tempted if not for wanting to get as close as possible to Mt.
+Ossa in preparation for the side trip tomorrow.
+Passing more streams, the trail climbed to New Pelion Hut, a huge building with many bedrooms.

-We all went to bed soon after sunset yesterday, but one man started talking to his hiking partner in the dark about Europe and train fares.
+Everyone in the hut went to bed soon after sunset yesterday, but one man started talking to his hiking partner in the dark about Europe and train fares.
 I laughed silently.
 Eventually a woman asked him to stop and he said ‘what?
 We’re going to sleep already?’.
-No, we were lying in the quiet dark to mull over the terrible meaningless of our lives in the vast universe… oh, that was only me?
+No, we were lying in the quiet darkness to mull over the terrible meaningless of our lives in the vast universe… oh, that was only me?

 The day dawned with gorgeous weather and I left early.
 Not grappling with a tent saves a lot of time.
 The trail was mostly open with beautiful views.